 There are hundreds of stray and abandoned cats living on our streets trying to fend for themselves, they are frightened, lonely and hungry.
 Often they have been injured by other cats, dogs and sometimes people.
 We are a voluntary rescue group who endeavour to trap, neuter and rehome as many of these cats as we can, promote neutering/spaying and try to educate people on the importance of neutering, helping people to neuter/spay if they are in financial difficulty.

 Neutering cats is not only the best method of controlling the numbers that are abandoned or just lost after wondering to far from home, but it is also better for their health in general.
 If these cats are feral and not able to be homed they are returned or relocated to an environment where we are sure they will be fed and have access to a warm dry place to shelter.
 Cats that are friendly we endeavour to find a loving home for, all of these cats are taken to the vet for a check up, treated, vaccinated and neutered/spayed as well as wormed and treated for fleas.
 We do not put cats to sleep unless there is no hope of recovery and therefore kinder for them.
 Cats that we rehome are often from terrible backgrounds they are sometimes very ill and malnourished so we treat, feed them up, rehabilitate and socialise them ready for their new home.
 We go out to help these cats seven days a week and it often takes all day, sometimes late into the night as unfortunately they are not the most predictable of animals.
-Cats Protection give us a limited number of vouchers to help with some of the costs of neutering but the majority of our funds comes from donations, table top and boot sales and fundraising events, these as you can imagine are really hard work but we have a small band of people who help us and without their support we would struggle even more to achieve all we do.
+Cats Protection give us a few vouchers but the majority of our funds comes from donations, table top and boot sales and fundraising events, these as you can imagine are really hard work but we have a small band of people who help us and without their support we would struggle even more to achieve all we do.